 2. Lock access to your credit report with CreditLock.

 With Experian’s credit monitoring services, you get alerts whenever a change occurs in your credit reports with any of the three credit bureaus.
-This means that whenever a positive or negative entry is posted on your TransUnion, Equifax, or Experian credit report, you will be notified.
+This means that they will notify you whenever a positive or negative entry is posted on your TransUnion, Equifax, or Experian credit report.